-Infant classes may not, by law, contain more than 30 pupils with a single qualified teacher (subject to the provisions inthe School Admissions Codefor 'excepted children').
+Infant classes may not, by law, contain more than 30 pupils with a single qualified teacher (subject to the provisions in the School Admissions Code for 'excepted children').
 Parents do have a right of appeal in accordance with the infant class size regulations if the school is oversubscribed and their child is refused a place.

-The admissions authority will, where logistically possible, admit twins and all siblings from multiple births where one of the children is the last child ranked within the school's PAN.
+The governing body will, where logistically possible, admit twins and all siblings from multiple births where one of the children is the last child ranked within the school's PAN.